-Measuring signals with oscilloscopes may be challenging task especially high frequency ones.
-Without proper oscilloscope probes correct measurement of high speed time domain signals wouldn’t be possible.
-For high speed measurement you should consider signal parameters like amplitude, source impedance, rise time and bandwidth.
+Measuring signals with oscilloscopes may be a challenging task especially high-frequency ones.
+Without proper oscilloscope probes, correct measurement of high-speed time-domain signals wouldn’t be possible.
+For high-speed measurement, you should consider signal parameters like amplitude, source impedance, rise time and bandwidth.

 Input signal is voltage step, and then output voltage will be calculated as follows:

-According to formula if signal rise time is 2ns, then probe bandwidth would be PdF=0.35/2ns=175MHz.
-And to ensure less than 3% error we should use three times bigger probe bandwidth so about 600 MHz.
+According to the formula, if the signal rise time is 2ns, then probe bandwidth would be PdF=0.35/2ns=175MHz.
+And to ensure less than 3% error, we should use three times bigger probe bandwidth, about 600 MHz.

-Probes are simple devices but may have significant impact to measured signal.
-Usually probe consists of:
+Probes are simple devices but may have a significant impact on the measured signal.
+Usually, the probe consists of:

-Overcompensated or under-compensated probes may produce significant errors in rise time and amplitude.
+Overcompensated or under-compensated probes may produce significant errors in rising time and amplitude.

 1. Current measurent with high accuracy up to let’s say 100MHz with moderate accuracy was possible when attached to the input of DSO?